soleil-ica/Lima-tango-cpp/doc/Layout/layout.rst

                                                                FLIP operationType : only X, Y, XY value can be used.

                                                                ROTATION operationType : only 90, 180, 270 value can be used.
-operationsList              R             StringArray          Enumerate all Layout active 'post processing' operations on the image.
+operationsList              R             String               Enumerate all Layout active 'post processing' operations on the image.
 =========================== ============= ==================== =======================================================================